ralna/GALAHAD/html/Python/_sources/ir.rst.txt

       inform : dict
          dictionary containing output information:
           status : int
-             reported return status:
-             * 0 the solution has been found.
-             * -1 an array allocation has failed.
+             the return status.
+Possible values are:

+             * **0**

+               The insertion or deletion was succesful.

+             * **-1**

+               An allocation error occurred.
+A message indicating the offending array is written on unit control['error'], and the returned allocation status and a string containing the name of the offending array are held in inform['alloc_status'] and inform['bad_alloc'] respectively.

+             * **-2**

+               A deallocation error occurred.
+A message indicating the offending array is written on unit control['error'] and the returned allocation status and a string containing the name of the offending array are held in inform['alloc_status'] and inform['bad_alloc'] respectively.

+             * **-11**

+               Iterative refinement has not reduced the relative residual by more than control['required_relative_residual'].
-             * -2 an array deallocation has failed. alloc_status : int
+          alloc_status : int
              the status of the last attempted allocation/deallocation. bad_alloc : str
-             the name of the array for which an allocation/deallocation error ocurred.
+             the name of the array for which an allocation/deallocation error occurred.
           norm_initial_residual : float
-             infinity norm of the initial residual.
-          norm_final_residual : float
+             the infinity norm of the initial residual. norm_final_residual : float
-             infinity norm of the final residual.
+             the infinity norm of the final residual.

    .. function:: ir.finalize()